iancleary/nuxtjs-contentful-blog/blog/2019-04-08-introduction-to-gridsome.md

 ---
-title: Introduction to Gridsome
+title: Gridsome Portfolio Starter by Andre Madarang
-path: /introduction-to-gridsome
+path: /gridsome-portfolio-starter
 date: 2019-04-09
 summary: Gridsome is a Vue.js-powered, modern site generator for building the fastest possible websites for any Headless CMS, APIs or Markdown-files.
 Gridsome makes it easy and fun for developers to create fast, beautiful websites without needing to become a performance expert.
 tags: ['frontend', 'coding', 'vue']